sathvik-spartan/Aptitude_A-Z/resources/top-websites.md

 - [Hitbullseye](https://www.hitbullseye.com/)
 - [Meritnation](https://www.meritnation.com/)

-*Feel free to PR and add more resources!*
+*Please Feel free to PR and add more resources! | Your contributions are most valued*